mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → drjit.llvm.ad.Float:
             *no description available*

+    .. py:method:: mitsuba.Endpoint.pdf_position(self, ps, active=True)

+        Evaluate the probability density of the position sampling method implemented by sample_position().

+        In simple cases, this will be the reciprocal of the endpoint's surface area.

+        Parameter ``ps`` (:py:obj:`mitsuba.PositionSample`):
+            The sampled position record.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → drjit.llvm.ad.Float:
+            The corresponding sampling density.

     .. py:method:: mitsuba.Endpoint.sample_direction(self, it, sample, active=True)

         Given a reference point in the scene, sample a direction from the